Trek to Barpak and Laprak Village in Manaslu Camping Trek

 DAY 10 – Departure

-DAY 1 – Arrival: Arrive at Tribhuwan International Airport where you will be greeted by your representative of Swiss Nepal Family Trekking & Expedition and taken by private vehicle to your Three Star Hotel.
+DAY 1 – Arrival: Arrive at Tribhuwan International Airport where you will be greeted by your representative of Swiss Nepal Family Trekking & Expedition and taken by private vehicle to your Deluxe Hotel.

 DAY 2 – Drive to Gorkha City (elev.
 1060 m): We will drive today to the district city of Gorkha, the ancestral home of the kings of Nepal.
 We will take a private vehicle to this city, situated on the side of a hill.
 The old palace sits at the apex of the hill which has on clear days incredible views of the mountains to the north.
 We cross the pass out of the Kathmandu Valley and follow the Trisuli River as it cuts a major canyon in the valley.
 We will spend the night at our tented camp.